is-a-cat/SCP-1384/README.md

 Added mobile support (kinda) fixed time.
 Fixed transitions, bug fixes, began workin on intro screen. more to come tonight

+Just bits and pieces really.
+Added holes.
+If you push the SCP into them, you win (impossible right now).
+ALso added cubes.
+I will texture them with chess boards and stuff.
+Just for variation.

+Added some menu stuff.
+It's not finished, but it exists.
+Also keyboard shortcuts.

+tweak.js now holds all of the variables i'm going to tweak.
+If you want to mess around with anything from generation rate to colours  key binds, this is the place to do it.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/is-a-cat/scp-1384/trend.png)](https://bitdeli.com/free "Bitdeli Badge")